 Like all creative skills, sound design improves with practice and attention.
 Start actively listening to the audio design in commercials, films and videos you watch — not just the music but the sound effects, the room tones, the way audio transitions between scenes.
 This kind of critical listening is how your ear develops.

 Sound is a skill worth investing in seriously.
 In a world where most designers ignore it entirely, even basic competence in audio will make your work stand out significantly.
+Clients notice — even when they can't articulate why one video "feels better" than another.
+The answer is almost always the audio.

 SR